WChen1127/Getting-and-Cleaning-Data-Course-Project/README.md

 ### import data
-Download the data file from the course website to the local computer and read ".txt" data using
+Download the data file from the course website to the local computer and read ".txt" data using read.table().

-    read.table()

     getwd()
     setwd("./UCI HAR Dataset/")